-Animal Kingdom is the largest and newest park in Disney World, having been opened in 1998 but also having new lands opened very recently: the Pandora section of the park (from the movie Avatar) opened in 2017.
+Animal Kingdom is the largest and newest park in Disney World, having been opened in 1998 but also having new lands opened fairly recently: the Pandora section of the park (from the movie Avatar) opened in 2017.

 Animal Kingdom is very much a park with its own schedule: for the best experience, you need to come early.
 The reason is simple: the animals in the park are most active in the morning and late afternoon, and are napping or hiding in the midday (the hottest part of the day).

-Here’s my view of the perfect Animal Kingdom experience:
+Here’s my view of the perfect Animal Kingdom experience.

 A Day At Animal Kingdom